Break (work)

 A break at work (or work-break) is a period of time during a shift in which an employee is allowed to take time off from their job.
 It is a type of downtime.
 There are different types of breaks, and depending on the length and the employer's policies, the break may or may not be paid.

-Meal breaks, tea breaks, coffee breaks, or lunch breaks usually range from ten minutes to one hour.
+Meal breaks, tea breaks, coffee breaks, lunch breaks or smoko usually range from ten minutes to one hour.
 Their purpose is to allow the employee to have a meal that is regularly scheduled during the work day.
 For a typical daytime job, this is lunch, but this may vary for those with other work hours.
 Lunch breaks allow an employee's energy to replenish.
 It is not uncommon for this break to be unpaid, and for the entire work day from start to finish to be longer than the number of hours paid in order to accommodate this time.